docpad-archive/documentation/extend/plugin-write.html.md

 cake compile
 ```

-This sets up your copy of DocPad and makes it so that NPM will use this copy instead of the one in the NPM repository.
-Next you'll need to do a similar setup for your plugin.
+This sets up a copy of DocPad tells NPM to use this copy instead of the one in the NPM repository.

+Next, you’ll need to do a similar procedure for your plugin:

 ``` bash
 cd docpad-plugin-yourpluginname